Samsomyajit/Samsomyajit.github.io/blogs/comeback.md

----
-layout: default
----

-# 📉 Comeback or Dropout?
-What the Data Tells Us About Early Career Researchers
+ **📉 Comeback or Dropout?
+What the Data Tells Us About Early Career Researchers **
 _Authored by: Somyajit Chakraborty_

 > “Most of us fear failure, but for researchers, silence can be worse — years of no publications.
 What happens then?
 This study dives deep into that academic quiet.”